Libensemble/libensemble/docs/FAQ.rst

 The generator will occupy the one worker, leaving none to run simulation functions.

 **I keep getting: "Not enough processors per worker to honor arguments." when using the executor.
-Can I launch tasks to allocated processors anyway?**
+Can I submit tasks to allocated processors anyway?**

 Automatic partitioning of resources can be disabled if you want to oversubscribe (often if testing on a local machine) by configuring the executor with